Table of Contents: Case of the Ingenious A

 Illustrations: I will provide links to those available on-line

 Acknowledgements: Mandy Katz reminded me that the 1790s is a living presence in the city.
-Don Hawkins continues to be an inspiration.
+The late Don Hawkins continues to be an inspiration.
 His work on the Capitol design is seminal in correcting the current misconceptions.
-While by no means smitten by the bricks and stones of the old Federal City, in his Morris's Folly, Ryan Smith shared his love of several of the characters who shaped it.
+While by no means smitten by the bricks and stones of the old federal city, in his Morris's Folly, Ryan Smith shared his love of several of the characters who shaped it.
 He also read an early draft of this effort and opined that it was worth it.
-The Mount Vernon library's curator Dana Stefanelli, with his enlightened policy of putting requested documents on-line immediately, shared a clue that cracked the case of the Ingenious A. Finally, though he comes in for much criticism in this book, we are all indebted to C. M. Harris for his transcribing the Papers of William Thornton.
+The Mount Vernon library's curator Dana Stefanelli, with his enlightened policy of putting requested documents on-line immediately, shared a clue that cracked the case of the Ingenious A. Although he comes in for much criticism in this book, we are all indebted to C. M. Harris for his transcribing the Papers of William Thornton.
+Finally, Seth Barrett Tillman, who, by example, taught me to drive the nails into a coffin lest mourners try to breath new life into narratives better left for dead.

 Comments